Freedom of religion in Europe by country: Greece

 Das Leben des Jesus (The Life of Jesus), a satire which portrays Jesus as an incense-addicted hippy, was banned in Greece in 2005 under a blasphemy statute, while its writer, Gerhard Haderer, received a suspended six-month jail sentence.
 However, both the ban and sentence were repealed on appeal and the book has circulated freely since.

 In 2006 an Athens court decreed the official recognition of the ancient Greek pantheon as a "known religion".

+In 2023, the country was scored 3 out of 4 for religious freedom; it was noted that the salaries and pensions of Orthodox clery are paid for by the state.

 Hungary

 Hungary's laws establish the freedom of religion and belief, as well as prohibiting religious discrimination.
 Despite this, the government has selectively enforced some of these provisions, and significant portions of the country's population harbor anti-Jewish and anti-Muslim sentiments, with both communities facing harassment, discrimination, and violence.
 Government officials up to and including Prime Minister Viktor Orbán have made statements which have been criticized as anti-Muslim and anti-Jewish, although the government has also taken steps to support the Jewish community in Hungary.